But there are many good reasons to consider reading. Here are a few:

 This series of public speaking conferences, along with its local TEDx spin-offs, has had a profound influence on all public speaking over the last 20 years.

 One TED performance practice that has caught on widely is not using notes when you deliver a speech.

 And it’s not just that TED pours thousands of dollars into making each speaker look good.
-It’s that the speakers themselves put as much of their lives as possible on hold while they go through this training regime.
+The speakers themselves put as much of their lives as possible on hold while they go through this training regimen.

 Your Audience Doesn’t Care if You Read Your Speech from Notes

-Unless you’re planning to undergo the same exhaustive and months-long process that the TED speakers we love have gone through, please don’t kid yourself that not using notes will in and of itself make you look more like a world-class speaker.
+Unless you’re planning to undergo the same exhaustive and months-long process that TED speakers go through, please don’t kid yourself that not using notes will, in and of itself, make you look more like a world-class speaker.

-Trust me, your audience doesn’t care.
-They just want to connect with you and get value from what you’re presenting to them.
+They just want to connect with you and get value from the ideas that you’re presenting to them.